stefaneidelloth/treezjs/doc/components/checkBox/checkBox.md

 ## HTML String Attributes

-* **value**: The current value, where null represents false and an empty string '' represents true.
+* **value**: Represents the current value.
+If you want to specify false:

+** Do not specify the 'value' attribute in the html tag 'treez-check-box' or ** Use element.setAttribute('value',null)

+If you want to specify true:
+** Set the 'value' attribute in the html tag 'treez-check-box' to any value (e.g. value = '' or value = null or value = 'true' or value = 'False').
+Only the existance matters.
+** Use element.setAttribute('value','') (or set it to any other value that is not equal to null).

-* **disabled**: Set to null to enable the combo box and set to any other value to disable the check box.
+* **disabled**: Do not specify the 'disabled' attribute (or use element.setAttribute('disabled', null)) to enable the check box and set to any other value to disable the check box.

-* **hidden**: Set to null to show the combo box and set to any other value to hide the check box.
+* **hidden**: Do not specifiy the 'hidden' atttribute (or use element.setAttribute('hidden', null) to show the check box and set to any other value to hide the check box.

 * **width**: The total css width of the check box.